AryanGautam86/Real-State-price-predictor/README.md

 # Real-State-price-predictor

-<b># About the project
+About the project
-<b>The project demonstrates a supervised learning workflow for predicting property prices based on features like location, size, and amenities.
+<br>The project demonstrates a supervised learning workflow for predicting property prices based on features like location, size, and amenities.
 The output is a trained regression model that can estimate prices of unseen property listings.

-<b># Features
+Features
-<b>Data cleaning and preprocessing
+<br>Data cleaning and preprocessing

 Feature selection and encoding